 There are so many types of chutneys out there, but we're partial to those made with savory tomato and tangy vinegar.
 It can be easily adapted with different spices depending on your preferences, and goes on everything from grilled cheese to crackers on a charcuterie plate.

 In this vegan curried salad, the cider vinegar is used to plump up the raisins and then gets added into the mix to give the dressing some bite.

 This collards and kimchi dish proves that some mash-ups were meant to be.
 The apple cider vinegar here is used to deglaze the pan that the bacon (did we mention there's bacon?) and collards are cooked in.

 Making your own pickles couldn't be easier if you follow this quick guide.
 Don't hesitate to experiment with other vegetables beyond cucumbers, like zucchini, carrots, and radishes.

 Classic pork and beans can be made in just 30 minutes flat if you lean on canned beans to get the job done alongside flavorful ingredients like apple cider vinegar, molasses, and Worcestershire sauce.

 The title of this recipe says it all.
 This is one of those salads you're sure to turn to time and time again whenever you need a simple side dish or satisfying potluck addition.

 Both apple cider vinegar and hard apple cider are incorporated into this recipe to ensure it's full of rich and tangy apple flavor.

-This extra tender, juicy pork has so much potential once the slow cooker has done all the work.
-You can't go wrong with making tacos, adding it on salads, or simple piling it on a bun.
+This extra-tender, juicy pork has so much potential once the slow cooker has done all the work.
+You can't go wrong with making tacos, adding it on salads, or simply piling it on a bun.